litwick/kittab/README.md

 ## Usage

-> Some usage instructions
+> Choose a subject, or create a new one.
+Post a question or observation, and comment on other posts.

 ## Requirements

-- Node 0.10.x
+- Node v4.4.5
-- Redis 2.6.x
-- Postgresql 9.1.x
+- Express
-- etc
+- MongoDB
-- etc
+- Angular

 ## Development